 "put their hands on their ears."
-They did this to show that they did not want to hear any more of what Stephen said. with one purpose
+They did this to show that they did not want to hear any more of what Stephen said.

 This phrase translates a word that speaks of people who agree with each other and who work together to accomplish a common purpose.